qlik-oss/core-using-licenses/README.md

 Both the Qlik Associative Engine and the Qlik Licenses service expose metrics endpoints that can you can use to monitor the current license status.

 The [docker-compose.metrics.yaml](./docker-compose.metrics.yml) sets up [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
-Prometheus is used for scraping and monitoring license consumption data and Grafana is used to visualize that data.

 In this example, these two services will be configured on startup.
 Prometheus is set up to scrape the relevant license metrics and Grafana is set up with a preconfigured dashboard for license monitoring.

 To start the monitoring example, run the following command: